 A first query that can be formulated based on the paper interface is retrieving images based on a set of given keywords.
 A user can either select specific underlined words within the text, which is similar to selecting hyperlinks on the Web, or they can enter specific words in a special keyword input area.
-Any keywords entered in the keyword area are transformed to a text string by Intelligent Character an Recognition (ICR) process.
-An arbitrary number of keywords may be aggregated by selecting parts of the text or writing keywords.
+Any keywords entered in the keyword area are transformed to a text string by an Intelligent Character Recognition (ICR) process.
 As soon as the user selects the 'Search' button with the digital pen, a query consisting of the set of keywords is sent to ISIS and a list of images matching these keywords is returned.
 Another type of query is based on finding image similarities.
 By touching images in the museum guide with the digital pen, a user can add them to the set of images to be used in a similarity search.
 After selecting the 'Search' button, a query with the set of selected images as parameter is sent to ISIS and a list of best matching images is returned.
 Note that the keyword and image-based searches may be combined and queries containing keywords as well as images can be formulated.
-Finally, there are some paper buttons to configure specific query parameters such as the preferred size of the result set (from 1 up to 100 images) or the ISIS face recognition functionality.
-Furthermore, at any time it is possible to reset existing query parameters by selecting the 'Reset' area with the digital pen.
+Finally, there are some paper buttons to configure specific query parameters such as the preferred size of the result set (from 1 up to 100 images).